sindresorhus/import-lazy/readme.md

 const importLazy = require('import-lazy')(require);
 const _ = importLazy('lodash');

-// Where you would normally do
-_.isNumber(2);
+// Instead of referring to its exported properties directly _.isNumber(2);

-// You now instead call it as a function _().isNumber(2);
+// You must first call it as a function _().isNumber(2);

 // It's cached on consecutive calls